General Junction Condition and Casimir Effect for (1+1)-Dimensional Scalar Network CFT: General Junction Conditions

 Let us start with the action of a 2d free scalar

 where $\phi_i$ represents the scalar field on the edge $E_i$, and the edges $E_i$ intersect at the node $N$ with $x_i = 0$.
 Taking variations of the action yields boundary terms at the node

 where $n$ denotes the normal vector pointing from node $N$ to edge $E_i$.
 For a well-defined variational principle, we need $\delta I|_N$ to vanish.
-We have two mathematical options to achieve this condition.
+We have two natural options to achieve this condition.
 The first option is to require that the scalar field is continuous at the node, i.e., $ \phi_i|_N=\phi(t)$.
 Additionally, we require that the scalar field is dynamical at the node, meaning $\delta \phi|_N \ne 0$.
-Otherwise, we get a BCFT instead of an NCFT.
+Otherwise, we get a BCFT instead of a non-trivial NCFT.
 Under this assumption, the action variation (\ref{action1}) becomes

 which yields JC I (\ref{JC1}).
 It is easy to see that JC I (\ref{JC1}) agrees with the energy conservation at nodes (\ref{conservation law})